gpx1000/Vulkan-Tutorial/en/01_Overview.md

 * Allocate and record a command buffer with the draw commands for every possible swap chain image
-* Draw frames by acquiring images, submitting the right draw command buffer and returning the images back to the swap chain
+* Draw frames by acquiring images, submitting the right draw command buffer and returning the images to the swap chain

-It's a lot of steps, but the purpose of each individual step will be made very simple and clear in the upcoming chapters.
+It's a lot of steps, but the purpose of each step will be made basic and clear in the upcoming chapters.
 If you're confused about the relation of a single step compared to the whole program, you should refer back to this chapter.

 ## API concepts